Tech giants report mixed results despite bright outlook

 Amazon continued to benefit from shopping trends during the pandemic, reporting record profit and revenue during the third quarter.
 The company reported net income of $6.3 billion in the three months ending Sept.
 30, nearly triple that of the previous-year period.

 Earnings per share came to $12.37, about $5 more than Wall Street analysts expected.
 Revenue soared 37% to $96.1 billion, also beating expectations.
+Shares nevertheless fell 1.3% in aftermarket trading.

 The online shopping giant is also expecting a big end to the year as the holiday shopping season picks up.
 Amazon said Thursday that it expects fourth-quarter sales to rise between 28% and 38% from a year ago to between $112 billion and $121 billion.